GravityKit/GravityView/readme.txt

 * Fixed: Fatal error when editing Post Content and Post Image fields
 * Fixed: Lightbox images not loading
 * Fixed: Lightbox loading indicator displaying below the overlay
+* Fixed: Mask the Entry ID in the link to lightbox files

 = 1.17.4 on September 7, 2016 =